 Workers for Rainmaker Network Services install a receiver on a Thurman home as a part of a test effort preceding design of a network of 'white space' transmitters though town to bring reliable high-speed Internet access to the rural, hilly town.
-Thurman Supervisor Evelyn Wood has estimated that 80 to 90 Thurman homes could have 'white space' Internet access before October — completing the first phase of an ongoing project to bring broadband to virtually the entire town.
+Thurman Supervisor Evelyn Wood has estimated that 80 to 90 Thurman homes could have 'white space' Internet access before fall 2014 — completing the first phase of an ongoing project to bring broadband to virtually the entire town.

 continued Thurman’s white-space broadband project has been recognized nationally, as it is a pilot project for a very promising technology that is expected to change a lot of lives in rural areas of our nation.